Severe Weather 101

 What we do: The NWS's dual-polarized radars sends both horizontally and vertically polarized electromagnetic waves.
 As these perpendicular fields bounce off an object and are received back at the radar, a computer program separately processes information about the horizontal and vertical dimension of the particles.
 This cross-section now gives forecasters a measure of the size and shape of the object.
 With this information, forecasters can clearly identify rain, hail, snow, ice pellets and even bugs.
 If they know what type of precipitation is falling, they will make more accurate estimates of how much to expect.

-NSSL was a leader and major contributor to the scientific and engineering development of dual-polarized weather radar and now installed on the NOAA NWS weather radars.
+NSSL was a leader and major contributor to the scientific and engineering development of dual-polarized weather radar, now installed on the NOAA NWS weather radars.
 Dual-polarization radar can clearly identify rain, hail, snow, or ice pellets inside the clouds.